 We want to increase our website traffic by 15 percent by the end of the first quarter.

 The OKR acronym is short for Objectives and Key Results.
-When teams, or companies use this goal-setting framework, the first step is to identify an "Objective" (or goal) they want to work toward.
-Then, list several "Key Results" (sometimes referred to as metrics) that will help everyone to measure their progress toward the specified objective.
+OKRs are actually a more refined version of SMART goals.
+When teams or companies use this goal-setting framework, the first step is to identify an “Objective” (goal) they want to work toward.
+Then, list several “Key Results” (sometimes referred to as metrics or KPIs) that will help everyone to measure their progress toward the specified objective.

 To see what OKRs might look like in action, imagine a team that wants to improve customer satisfaction ratings.
 This is their objective.
 After deciding what they want to accomplish, they next need to identify the key results they’ll look back on each week in order to drive progress toward that goal.

 Some examples of key results for this particular objective might include:

 - Increase customer retention from 93 percent to 96 percent

 - Attain and maintain a network promoter score (NPS) of 9 or higher